isu-graphicsgroup/website-repo/README.md

 - **08 Oct 2020**
 **Presenter**: Carlos Llosa
-**Title**: On the Higher-Order Singular Value Decomposition
+**Title**: On a Singular Value Decomposition of Tensors
 **Abstract**:
 Tensor decompositions are used for pattern recognition, exploratory data analysis, dimension reduction, and visualization of tensor-valued data.
-In this talk, I will review the theory, computation and visualization of the Higher-Order Singular Value Decomposition (HOSVD), which is the higher-order generalization of the matrix-valued SVD.
+In this talk, I will review the theory, computation and visualization of the Higher-Order Orthogonal Iteration  (HOOI), which is a higher-order generalization of the matrix-valued SVD.
 I will use a sample of resting state fMRI, and the ggbrain R package to help visualize the decomposition.

 - **01 Oct 2020**
 **Presenter**: Heike Hofmann